 - Turtle Dream Meaning

 Difference Between a Turtle, Sea Turtle, Terrapin, and Tortoise

 Before we get started, I thought some of you might be interested in learning about the difference between a turtle, a sea turtle, a terrapin, and a tortoise.
 While they are very similar, there are some distinct differences.

-To begin, some turtles and all sea turtles spend most of their time in the water.
+To begin, many turtle species and all sea turtles spend most of their time in the water.
 In fact, they only leave it to lay their eggs on land and occasionally to bask in the sun.
-Thus, those species of turtles have webbed feet and their sea turtle cousins have flippers.
+Thus, many species of turtles have webbed feet and their sea turtle cousins have flippers.
 Terrapins, on the other hand, and some species of turtles spend more time on land.
-They live in more brackish, swampy environments.
-Tortoises, on the other hand, are different from their water-loving cousins in that they live totally on land and do not have webbed feet.
+These species live in more brackish, swampy environments.
+Tortoises, on the other hand, are different from their water-loving cousins in that they live totally on land and do not have webbed feet.1

 This post will cover turtle, terrapin, and sea turtle symbolism, and I’ll write a separate post on the tortoise soon.

 What does a turtle symbolize?